Hexagram 53. Development (漸 Jiàn)

 (Hóng jiàn yú mù, huò dé qí jué, wú jiù.)

 "The wild goose gradually approaches the tree.
-Perhaps it finds a branch.
-No blame."
+It may find a secure branch.
+No error."

 Line 5